cculianu/electrum-cash-protocol/protocol-changes.rst

   * The status of a scripthash has its definition tightened in a backwards-compatible way: mempool txs now have a :ref:`canonical ordering <mempoolorder>` specified for the calculation (previously their order was unspecified).
-  * :func:`blockchain.estimatefee` changed to allow for an optional second argument, :const:`"mode"`.
+  * :func:`blockchain.estimatefee` changed to allow for an optional second argument, *mode*.
   * :func:`blockchain.scripthash.get_mempool`, :func:`blockchain.scripthash.get_history`,
     :func:`blockchain.address.get_mempool`, and :func:`blockchain.address.get_history` previously did not define an order for mempool transactions.
 We now mandate a :ref:`canonical ordering <mempoolorder>`.